 We tried some more Portuguese favorites like duck rice, tuna salads, more fresh fish, and of course more octopus.
 We found a terrific pizza place with real Italian sausage (which had been very elusive) Pizzeria il Siciliano in Cascais.
 And delicious Italian handmade pasta at La Massa in Estoril.
 Don’t pass up the burrata ravioli.

-We satisfied our hunger for an American-style burger with deliciously addictive fries that can be had with a variety of seasoning options at LAB in Estoril.
+We satisfied our hunger for an American-style burger at many different restaurants in the area but our favorite seems to be Dream Burger which is luckily a 15-minute walk from our place.
 We’ve been checking out more local grocery stores and have found lots of goodies at the SuperCor.
 Chicago’s own Vienna Beef New York-style pastrami, in Portugal?
 Fabulous.
 Fresh cranberries and Chambord liqueur at the gourmet revelation Quinta do Saloio tucked away near the Estoril Casino.
 We’re in foodie heaven!